 After joining IBM Research in 1990, I became one of the co-designers of the Vulcan parallel computer prototype, and was extensively involved in incorporating the Vulcan switching network and control software into IBM's first parallel supercomputer offerings: the SP1 and SP2, which debuted in 1994.
 I made many contributions to the SP Switch2 network (also known as Colony, appearing in the ASCI White system in 2000) and to the SP High-Performance Switch (also known as Federation, used in the 100 Tflops ASC Purple machine).
 I served as Senior Manager of Deep Computing Software during the development of the IBM Blue Gene/P and Blue Gene/Q supercomputers.
 I received four IBM Outstanding Technical Achievement Awards for contributions to IBM supercomputers, and hold 16 U.S. patents related to switching networks.

 I served as an associate editor of the IEEE Transactions on Parallel and Distributed Systems from 1997 to 2000, co-chaired the 1997 & 1998 Workshops on Communication and Architectural Support for Network-based Parallel Computing, the 2001–2010 Workshops on Communication Architecture for Clusters (CAC), and the 2011–2013 Workshops on Communication Architecture for Scalable Systems (CASS).

-My research interests include parallel architectures, algorithms, applications, and performance analysis.
+I'm a Fellow of the IEEE and a member of ACM.
+Current research interests include parallel architectures, applications, algorithms, and performance analysis.